Camino de Santiago

 A NOTE ABOUT TRANSFERS

 The Camino de Santiago itinerary has been designed to capture the highlights of this well-known pilgrimage route that in total extends over 500 miles in northern Spain.
-In order to cover this distance over seven diverse regions, focus on the key cultural and historic locales, and stay in perfectly paired accommodations, daily transfers have been integrated to transport you to the walk’s start and from the walk’s end.
-Ranging from 20 to 90 minutes, the scheduled transfers allow you time to see even more of the countryside and—combined with Spain’s long days—still permit a very relaxed schedule.
-CW assures you that the tour logistics have been carefully crafted to bring you a unique experience, achieving a balance between prime walking, accommodation, and dining and a minimum of driving as well as ample free time over the entire length of this historic route.
+In order to cover this distance over seven diverse regions, focus on the key cultural and historic locales, and stay in perfectly paired accommodations, daily transfers have been integrated to transport you to each walk’s start and from each walk’s end.
+Ranging from 20 minutes to two hours, the scheduled transfers allow you time to see even more of the countryside and—combined with Spain’s long days—still permit a very relaxed schedule.
+Please note that our local drivers may only have a limited command of English.
+While they are friendly and professional, they are by no means intended to be your guides.
+Country Walkers assures you that the tour logistics have been carefully crafted to bring you a unique experience, achieving a balance between prime walking, accommodation, and dining and a minimum of driving as well as ample free time over the entire length of this historic route.
+Therefore, the transfers, which are scheduled well in advance, cannot be changed while on tour.

 Bear in mind that this is a typical itinerary, and the actual activities, sites, and accommodations may vary due to season, special events, weather, or transportation schedules.
 We reserve the right to alter the itinerary since tour arrangements are made up to a year in advance, and unforeseen circumstances that mandate change may arise.
 Itinerary changes are made to improve the tour and your experience.
 If you are currently booked on a Country Walkers adventure, an itinerary has been sent to you for your exact departure date.
 Please call Country Walkers at 800.464.9255 if you have any questions about the exact itinerary or hotels selected for any of our tours.